Fida

 • Notification in the case of a release

-We ask for a minimum one time gift donation of £50 to adopt a turtle patient. £50 will contribute to the cost of medical therapy for one patient for two weeks.
+We ask for a minimum single donation of £50 to adopt a turtle patient. £50 will contribute to the cost of medical therapy for one patient for two weeks.
 You can also choose to make a monthly donation of your choice.

-By adopting one of our turtle patients, you will contribute towards the cost of our patients’ veterinary care, medications, and transport.
-You will also help fund our core charitable objectives to protect sea turtles and their habitats through rescue and rehabilitation, scientific research, and education and outreach.
+By adopting one of our turtle patients you will contribute towards the cost of our patients’ veterinary care, medications, and transport.
+You will also help fund our core charitable objectives to protect sea turtles and their habitats through rescue & conservation medicine, clinical & scientific research, and education & outreach.